 Point is, we all know meetings shouldn’t be that way, but yet round and round we go, right?

-So, how do you transform your meetings into the powerhouse of productivity that you and your business deserve?
+So, how do you stop meeting like this and transform your work meetings into the engines of action that you and your business deserve?

 Here’s where to start!

-Chances are, unproductive meetings are systemic to the culture of your organization – even if your organization is teeny-tiny.
+Chances are, unproductive, ineffective meetings are systemic to the culture of your organization – even if your organization is teeny-tiny.
+Most companies hold too many meetings, it’s just a fact of life.

 Outline the do’s and don’ts of meetings.
 Post the policy for everyone (including the remote folks) to see.
 And most importantly, adjust your approach as you learn what works for your organization.